 An introduction to the systems view of family.
 Identify family-centered approaches, including brief solution-focused therapy, in preventing and treating substance abuse.
 Learners draw on their own family system to learn how to use genograms and evaluate family life cycles in the larger context.
 Learners read textbooks, complete written assignments and exams, practice family therapy approaches, and complete a genogram presentation.

-Prerequisite(s): 550-102 AODA Counseling/Interviewing and 550-110 Theories & Methods of AODA Trt and 550-111 Group Facilitation and (809-196 Intro to Sociology or 809-271 Introductory Sociology)
+Prerequisite(s): 550-102 SUD Counseling/Interviewing and 550-110 SUD Counseling Theory/Methods and 550-111 Group Facilitation and (809-196 Intro to Sociology or 809-271 Introductory Sociology)

 550-121 Info Mgmt for Prev & Treatment